 The subset of allowed NSSAI provided in the requested NSSAI consists of one or more S-NSSAIs in the allowed NSSAI for the current PLMN.

 NOTE 6: How the UE selects the subset of configured NSSAI or allowed NSSAI to be provided in the requested NSSAI is implementation specific.
-The UE can take preferences indicated by the upper layers (e.g. policies like URSP, applications) into account.
+The UE can take preferences indicated by the upper layers (e.g. policies like URSP, applications) and UE local configuration into account.

 NOTE 7: The number of S-NSSAI(s) included in the requested NSSAI cannot exceed eight.